Are There Natural Remedies for Cellulitis?

 - Recent surgery that opens the skin can also expose you to a risk of cellulitis

 Ultimately, anyone can get cellulitis from everyday activities.
 Older folks and people with pre-existing conditions are, however, more vulnerable to cellulitis.
-If you have diabetes, fungal infections, a weakened immune system, or chickenpox/shingles, you may need to be more careful.
+If you have diabetes, fungal issues, a weakened immune system, or chickenpox/shingles, you may need to be more careful.

 But the good news is that cellulitis is well understood and can usually be treated once identified by a doctor.

-How Can You Treat Cellulitis?
+How Can You Help Cellulitis?

 You can also undertake the following efforts while at home to minimize your symptoms:†